Goldman executives face depositions in Gupta case

 By Grant McCool

-NEW YORK At least two Goldman Sachs Group Inc executives face potential interviews under oath in the top U.S. market regulator's civil insider trading case against a former director of the firm, Rajat Gupta, a court heard on Friday.
+NEW YORK, Nov 18 At least two Goldman Sachs Group Inc (GS.N) executives face potential interviews under oath in the top U.S. market regulator's civil insider trading case against a former director of the firm, Rajat Gupta, a court heard on Friday.

 The names of president and chief operating officer Gary Cohn and David Loeb, a managing director, came up at oral arguments in Manhattan federal court over whether or not depositions should be taken until a criminal case against Gupta is completed.